Holographic quantum singularity: Quantum singularity in topological insulators

+Fig. \ref{fig:PhaseT}(A) describes this relation.
+For example, if $M_0M_2<0$, then $N=2$, i.e., non-trivial state \cite{Shen2012}.
+Further, if $M_0=M_2=0$, massless Dirac fermion is obtained, where equal numbers of right and left fermionic species.

-However, the quantum singularity creates the region as a kind of defect in the base space.
-When calculating the topological winding number defined by equation (\ref{TN}), the quantum singularity creates the region $\lvert \ell -\gamma_B k \rvert <1$ as a kind of defect in the base space \cite{Volovik1991,Volovik2015}.
-The reason for this is that the region $\lvert \ell -\gamma_B k \rvert <1$ and the region $\lvert \ell -\gamma_B k \rvert >1$ correspond to different physics.
-From this defect, the base space does not have the $S^3$ configuration, and the winding number cannot be defined as shown in Fig.2.
-Without it, Eq.(\ref{TN}) defines a topological number.
+When calculating the topological invariant defined by Eq.(\ref{TN02}), the quantum singularity creates the region $\lvert \tau+j-1 \rvert <1$ as a kind of defect in the base space.
+The reason for this is that the region $\lvert \tau+j-1 \rvert <1$ and the region $\lvert \tau+j-1 \rvert \ge 1$ correspond to different physics.
+From this defect, base space does not have the $S^3$ configuration, and the topological winding number cannot be defined, as shown in Fig. \ref{fig:two}.